IngliseKolledz/CAS/_plays/04-timetable.md

 title: Timetable
 ---

+_Note: you'll find the referenced forms in your CAS diary blog._

 #### Year 1

 **September**: All IB year 1 students must attend a personal interview with the CAS coordinator.
 When attending this interview, you'll be required to hand in the preliminary CAS plan.
 (Form 1)